mwahajkhan/LlamaIndex-Agent-Applications/README.md

 ### Retrieval-Augmented Generation (RAG)

 Integrate your data with LLMs to enhance their capabilities.
-Crucial for chatbots, agents, and any data-driven LLM application.
-RAG techniques combine the enterprise's data with Natural Language Processing capabilities of LLMs which include:
+This is crucial for chatbots, agents, and any data-driven LLM application.
+RAG techniques combine the enterprise's data with the Natural Language Processing capabilities of LLMs which include:

  - Recommendation   - Decisioning  - Query Responses   - Content Generation   - Summarization

-- RAG architecture, combined with agents, and LLM generative model provides roobust and scalable applications across different industries.
+- RAG architecture, combined with agents, and LLM generative model provides robust and scalable applications across different industries.

 ![ScreenShot](/basic_rag.png)